How to get your license: Motor vehicle dealer

 To get a license, you must have all of the following:

 - $30,000 bond.
-Bonds are available through many insurance companies.
-We recommend you research the cost of your bond before you apply for a license.
+Available through many insurance companies.
+Research the cost of your bond before you apply for a license.

 - The following completed forms:

-- If selling used vehicles only, a Certificate of Dealer Education as proof you completed at least 8 hours of approved training.
-To learn how how to get this certificate, call our Dealers Division at 360.664.6466.
+- If selling only used vehicles, submit a Certificate of Dealer Education as proof you completed the required training.
+To get this certificate, contact an education provider: